jvtrxn/Smart-Condo-Annotations-Project/README.md

 **Current List of Objects with Annotations**
 ============================================

 Below are the names of the objects within the model that currently have annotations.
 These names appear as is within Unity's hiearachy as well as the scripts, ReadAnnotationName.cs and ReadAnnotationInfo.cs.
 However, any bullets with brackets beside them do not have the same name as the annotation window displays.
-Due to unsuccessful attempts to place a collider over the entire object, colliders have only been placed on certain components, thus the names of these components (that are displayed in the hierarchy) are used in the script to retrieve the entire object's annotations from the XML.
+Due to unsuccessful attempts to place a collider over the entire object (hitting the object with the ray did not produce any annotation), colliders have only been placed on certain components, thus the names of these components (that are displayed in the hierarchy) are used in the script to retrieve the entire object's annotations from the XML.
 Despite this, the general name of the object is displayed by the annotation window as it is stored within the XML file.

 **_Bedroom_**
 * BED